elastic/elasticsearch-hadoop/README.md

 STORE B INTO 'radio/artists' USING org.elasticsearch.hadoop.pig.EsStorage();
 ```
 ## [Apache Spark][]
 ES-Hadoop provides native (Java and Scala) integration with Spark: for reading a dedicated `RDD` and for writing, methods that work on any `RDD`.
+Spark SQL is also supported

 ### Scala